 If the answer is yes, consider a home with a crawl space — we’ve already covered how these homes are preferred for areas that are prone to flooding or earthquakes.

 If the answer is yes, you could still consider a home with a crawl space if you’re willing to take the time to ensure it’s kept dry.
-If not, consider a slab home instead — you lose out on some storage space but it keeps your house dryer.
+If not, consider a slab home instead — you lose out on some storage space but it keeps your house drier.

-Make sure you consider the insulation that’s currently installed, as well as the added cost of installing new insulating in the floor to ensure your energy costs are lower.
+Make sure you consider the insulation that’s currently installed, as well as the added cost of installing new insulation in the floor to ensure your energy costs are lower.

 While crawl spaces don’t provide a ton of space, they do give you more storage without worrying about having to keep a basement dry.